West Oak Lane, Philadelphia

-West Oak Lane is a neighborhood in North Philadelphia, Pennsylvania, United States.
-The neighborhood was developed primarily between the early 1920s and late 1930s, with the areas near to Cedarbrook constructed after World War II.
-At the northeast corner of Limekiln Pike and Washington Lane was the site of the Cedar Park Inn, a historic tavern built in the early 19th century, which was torn down sometime after 1931 as the neighborhood was being fully developed.
+In the mid-1800s, Joseph Wharton, founder of the Wharton School at the University of Pennsylvania and co-founder of Bethlehem Steel, owned much of West Oak Lane.
 Although it was predominantly Caucasian from its inception until the mid-1960s, West Oak Lane is now one of Philadelphia's middle-class African American communities.

 The neighborhood has distinct architecture that separates it from surrounding neighborhoods.
 Along with larger and sometimes detached houses, West Oak Lane has many tree-lined streets and small yards.
 In 2005, the 19126 and 19138 ZIP Codes, which contain West Oak Lane, had a median home sale price of $113,200.
 This was a 34-percent increase over the median price in 2004.
 The median home sale price as of April 2015 was $122,941, which was a 1.2% percent increase from the previous year.